Community Detection and Stochastic Block Models: Recovery requirements

 One can alternatively define a notion of component-wise agreement.
 Define the overlap between two random variables $X,Y$ on $[k]$ as

 and $O^*(X,Y)= \max_{\pi \in S_k} O(X,\pi(Y))$.
 In this case, for $X,\hat{X}$ i.i.d.\ under $p$, we have $O^*(X,\hat{X})=0$.

+When discussing impossibility for weak recovery in the SSBM (Section \ref{bot-conv}), we also use an alternative definition for which the conditional mutual information between an arbitrary pair of vertices $u \ne v$ vanishes, i.e., as $n \to \infty$.
+Note that if this mutual information between two arbitrary vertices $u$ and $v$ is vanishing, i.e., the two vertex labels are asymptotically independent conditioned on the graph, then it is not possible to obtain a reconstruction of {\it all} vertices that solves weak recovery.

-All recovery requirement in this note are going to be asymptotic, taking place with high probability as $n$ tends to infinity.
-We also assume in the following sections --- except for Section \ref{learn} --- that the parameters of the SBM are known when designing the algorithms. \begin{definition} Let $(X,G)\sim \mathrm{SBM}(n,p,W)$.
-The following recovery requirements are solved if there exists an algorithm that takes $G$ as an input and outputs $\hat{X}=\hat{X}(G)$ such that \begin{itemize} \item {\bf Exact recovery:} $\pp\{A(X,\hat{X})=1\} = 1-o(1)$, \item {\bf Almost exact recovery:} $\pp\{A(X,\hat{X})=1-o(1)\} = 1-o(1)$, \item {\bf Partial recovery:} $\pp\{A(X,\hat{X}) \geq \alpha \} = 1-o(1)$, $\alpha \in (0,1)$. \end{itemize} \end{definition} In other words, exact recovery requires the entire partition to be correctly recovered, almost exact recovery allows for a vanishing fraction of misclassified vertices and partial recovery allows for a constant fraction of misclassified vertices.
+All recovery requirements in this note are going to be asymptotic, taking place with high probability as $n$ tends to infinity.
+We also assume in the following sections---except for Section \ref{learn}---that the parameters of the SBM are known when designing the algorithms. \begin{definition} Let $(X,G)\sim \mathrm{SBM}(n,p,W)$.
+The following recovery requirements are solved if there exists an algorithm that takes $G$ as an input and outputs $\hat{X}=\hat{X}(G)$ such that \begin{itemize} \item {\bf Exact recovery:} $\pp\{A(X,\hat{X})=1\} = 1-o(1)$, \item {\bf Almost exact recovery:} $\pp\{A(X,\hat{X})=1-o(1)\} = 1-o(1)$, \item {\bf Partial recovery:} $\pp\{\tilde{A}(X,\hat{X}) \geq \alpha \} = 1-o(1)$, $\alpha \in (1/k,1)$, \item {\bf Weak recovery:} $\pp\{\tilde{A}(X,\hat{X}) \geq 1/k + \Omega(1)\} = 1-o(1)$. \end{itemize} \end{definition} In other words, exact recovery requires the entire partition to be correctly recovered, almost exact recovery allows for a vanishing fraction of misclassified vertices, partial recovery allows for a constant fraction of misclassified vertices and weak recovery allows for a non-trivial fraction of misclassified vertices.
 We call $\alpha$ the agreement or accuracy of the algorithm.
+Note that partial and weak recovery are defined by means of the normalized agreement $\tilde{A}$ rather the agreement $A$.
+The reason for this is discussed in details below and matters for asymmetric SBMs; for the case of symmetric SBMs, $A$ can be used for all four definitions.

 Different terminologies are sometimes used in the literature, with following equivalences: \begin{itemize} \item exact recovery $\iff$ strong consistency \item almost exact recovery $\iff$ weak consistency \end{itemize} Sometimes `exact recovery' is also called just `recovery' and `almost exact recovery' is called `strong recovery.'